 Third, a great many people mistakenly think that the value of their houses and wages have gone up by a fair old whack, whereas all that has gone up is the price!
 (Remember, value and price are very different matters).
 That has the potential to make people think that the government is ‘doing a good job’ while the government is cheating them rotten – quite a trick.

 Fourth, because of the rising wages (again, definitely not rising value of wages!), the real level of wages at which tax is paid goes down, so you in fact pay more tax.
 For example, if you start the year earning £100 a week and tax is paid after the first £30, you will pay tax on £70 (7/10ths of your wages).
 In one year’s time, assuming that your wages keep up with inflation, you will be earning £110 pounds per week.
 You will still start paying tax on the money over £30 per week, so now you will be paying tax on £80 (8/11 the of your wages) which is a greater part (proportion of your wages).
 In fact this means that next year you will pay an extra 4% in tax, yet another bonus for a rapacious government and more tax for you to pay.
-This process, by the way, is known as ‘bracket creep’.
+This process, by the way, is known as ‘bracket creep’ (also known as fiscal drag).

 Fifth, the value of all allowances such as family allowances and unemployment benefit and pensions goes down.